Go Ad-Free

 Q. I am a woman with undetectable testosterone levels.
 My doctor prescribed a low-dose testosterone pellet that he inserted under my skin.
 It lasted for several months.
 This was not covered by insurance, but the results were worth it.

-A. Women make testosterone as well as estrogen.
+A. As we have already explained, women make testosterone as well as estrogen.
 Testosterone treatment for women remains controversial, however.
 The FDA has not approved this hormone for women.
 Some doctors have prescribed it for decades to ease certain menopausal symptoms, including vaginal dryness and low sex drive.

 When testosterone levels are very low, women may feel depressed and have decreased sexual desire.
 Your doctor should monitor your testosterone levels to make sure your hormone levels remain within normal limits.